IndaPlus22/mouanga-task-12/README.md

 a simulation, powered by vectors, where you control a ball with the help of your mouse and your 1-3 keys.

 ## Prerequisites
-install pytest and pygame on your computer by using the following command in your terminal (or command prompt/git bash, if you're not a cringe mac/linux user)
+install pytest and pygame on your computer by using the following commands in your terminal (or command prompt/git bash, if you're not a cringe mac/linux user)

 > pip install pytest